rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 Spheres of Support for Dedicated and Managed Operations](/support/how-to/linux-spheres-of-support-for-dedicated-and-managed-ops).

-**Note:** For information about support for Windows, see [Cloud Servers with Managed Operations Support for Windows](/support/how-to/cloud-servers-with-managed-operations-support-for-windows).
+For information about support for Windows&reg;, see [Cloud Servers with Managed Operations Support for Windows](/support/how-to/cloud-servers-with-managed-operations-support-for-windows).

-### Does my server's IP address or hostname change when I upgrade?
+### Does my server IP address or hostname change when I upgrade?

 No, upgrading to a Managed Operations account doesn't change server Internet Protocol (IP) addresses or hostname.
 It also doesn't change server IDs, your